 Because moms are awesome, right?

-Well, yes, they are… but when your toddler spurns everyone else except mom, then you have a problem.
+Well, yes, they are… but when your toddler spurns everyone else except mom, you have a problem.

 There is no doubt that a unique link exists between mother and child.
 When you spend your first 9 months of life within another person, you become emotionally linked to them… until the cord is severed!

-If you get a lot of attention from only mom as a baby, then that bond keeps growing and growing.
+If you get a lot of attention from only mom as a baby, that bond keeps growing.
 This is how it should be.
 It’s a common reason you will have a 2-year-old attached to mom more than dad.

-However, if dad or other carers take it in turns to care for the baby, then that bond will grow stronger with all of those folks too.
+However, if dad or other carers take turns caring for the baby, that bond will grow stronger with all of those folks.

 Child Overly Attached To Mother?
 Try These Tips